DaeDurus-Hackathon/Zimpilo/README.md

 2. Run npm install.
 3. Run nodemon.
 4. To enable video calling, run “peerjs --port 3001”
+5. To run SMS service, add fast2sms API key as environment variable (recommended step to avoid any unnecessary errors)

 ## What's next for Zimpilo
 We are planning to add-